zmitton/eth-heap/README.md

 See contracts/HeapClient.sol for how to hook into the library.

 This is a max-heap.
 If you would like to use it as a min-heap, simply reverse the sign before inputing by multiplying by -1 (Although I haven't tested that yet).

+call `init()` once on the library before use

+bad input will result in returning the zero (default) set.
+They will not throw errors.
+This allows you to handle errors in your own flexible way. if returning a node, check for node.id==0.